 - Uploading said copy to the cloud storage of the user's choice.
 This step allows you to skip running an additional backup job on the source machine, thus saving its performance and local network bandwidth.
 To further improve upload times you can also use additional data transfer optimizations supported in CloudBerry Backup.

-CloudBerry Backup is all-in-one solution, that supports dozens popular cloud storage providers and allows the user to choose flexible options for local backup.
+CloudBerry Backup is an all-in-one solution, that supports dozens of popular cloud storage providers and allows the user to choose flexible options for local backup.

 When it comes to local storage, organizations typically tend to implement NAS and SAN devices.
 Check out our article on the difference and common implementation of these two popular types of local storage.